Mirabellensaft/Mirabellensaft.github.io/content/2025-01-25-Visual_Debugging.md

 Recently I was asked how I debug my generated images, and if I render them often, or if I do all the math in my head.

-The answer is: I always render an image when I run the code.
-It's just part of the process.
-It depends on The Answer: I always render an image when I run the code.
+The Answer: I always render an image when I run the code.
 It's just part of the process.
 Whether I focus on the images or the console output depends on what I'm debugging.
 It also depends a bit on my mood—sometimes I go for a trial-and-error approach, other times I do the calculations in my head or on paper.

 Another thing I do is take the lines I generate apart in Inkscape.
 That way, I can check what I’ve actually created and see if it matches what I intended.